uranian throne

 Sleep... sleep...

+Awakening.
 Morningshine glows about me as I lie swathed in my cloak on the cork-like gralm of the plain.
 I am alive for another day on this strange and wonderful planet.
-My mood has lightened; my thoughts are crisper -
+My mood has lightened.
+My thoughts are crisper -

-They're sculpted to look like trees, except the tallest, rising in the middle of them, which more resembles a giant flimsy kiosk; in daylight I can now see that it is held up by cables connecting it to the "trees".
-And what does the ensemble signify?
-I neither need nor wish to know.
-Quite an un-Earthly attitude of mine, that!
+They're sculpted to look like trees, except the tallest.
+That middle one more resembles a giant flimsy kiosk.
+It's held up - in daylight I can see this - by cables connecting it to the "trees" around it.
+And what does it all mean?

 Having tidied up and removed all trace of my night's bivouac, I mount my skimmer, and nudge the steering lever to set off at slow speed.

-I aim to ride past the central group of "tree-towers", skirting them at a moderate distance of a few hundred yards.
-Veering further might look too much like sneaky evasion; closer in, my track could be viewed as impertinent defiance.
+I aim to ride past the central group of "tree-towers", so as to skirt them at a moderate distance of a few hundred yards.
+To veer further might look too much like sneaky evasion.
+On the other hand, closer in, my track could be viewed as impertinent defiance.
+The golden mean is what life demands.
 Every second, I'm watching carefully.
-This area seems like (the weird phrase comes to mind) an ungenerous zone.
+This area seems (the phrase comes to mind) an ungenerous zone.

-The thing's swerving flank brings into my view a discolouration, a brown-black indentation, a bruise which throbs on a five-second pulse.
-I halt, hover and stare.
+The thing's swerving flank brings into my view a discolouration, a brown-black indentation, a bruise.
+It throbs on a five-second pulse.
+I halt, hover and stare, and I wonder about the timing of this horrid Bruised Cloud's arrival.

-The timing of this horrid Bruised Cloud's arrival suggests to me that it's employed in a morning patrol.
-Like a sentry and dog on their round guarding some compound on Earth.
-Fanciful though such an analogy may be, I quite often have to sustain myself with imagery of this sort, in my effort to make sense of life on Ooranye.
+I guess that it's employed in a morning patrol.
+Like a sentry-and-dog on their round guarding some compound on Earth.
+Fanciful analogy, maybe, but I often have to sustain myself with imagery of this sort.
+One has to make one's own kind of sense of life on Ooranye.

 Having stood my ground for some moments, I decide that honour is satisfied and I can now go on my way at a respectable pace.
-I turn again, so that my vehicle's bow is once more directed into the forward distance.
-Just a touch on the lever and I'm off again -
+I therefore turn again, so that my vehicle's bow is once more directed into the forward distance.
+Just a touch on the lever and I'm off once more -

 Should - can - I lunge off at full speed?
 Foolishness.
 I'm neither a desperate nor a guilty man.
-Whoever's in that guard-tower, since he wants to stop me I must allow it; this is his patch and he may have the right of it.
+Whoever's in that guard-tower, since he wants to stop me I must allow it.
+This is his patch after all, and he may have the right of it.

-I turn my skimmer, cause it to descend to a low half-yard altitude, step off and begin to walk, leading the vehicle with my right hand on a deck-ring, towards the stand of tower-trees.
+I turn my skimmer, descend to a low half-yard altitude, step off and begin to walk, leading the vehicle with my right hand on a deck-ring, towards the stand of tower-trees.

-For the first time I perceive that the area possesses something which is common on Earth though seldom seen on Ooranye - shadow.
+For the first time I get the sense of something very old and familiar in my life.
+Something which is common on Earth though seldom seen on Ooranye.

-Umbrageous zones on this planet aren't completely unknown but they tend to be noticeable, if at all, for reasons other than the interruption of the far sun's feeble light.
-Ooranye's daytime airglow, ubiquitous and pervasive, naturally seeps around every object, with the result that outside objects are illuminated from all sides, and therefore a Uranian landscape is in the style of an impressionist painting dominated by colour, rather than that of Renaissance-style chiaroscuro shapes.
+Umbrageous zones on this planet aren't completely unknown but they tend to be noticeable, if at all, for special reasons - nothing to do with interruption of the far sun's feeble light.
+Ooranye's daytime airglow, normally ubiquitous and pervasive, naturally seeps around every object, with the result that everything in a landscape is illuminated from all sides, and therefore scenes are more like impressionist paintings dominated by colour than like Renaissance-style chiaroscuro.
 Yet here, as I enter the grove of guard-towers, I perceive some definite shadow.
-Though mild, it startles me somewhat.

-Admittedly, on my travels around the seventh planet I have come across some plants which have evolved to stain their surrounding air with a protective darkness, but here it's not a case of such plant-hugging cloaks; it seems a more general diffusion of shade.
+Memory now comes to me of a few rare occasions when, on my travels around the seventh planet, I have come across plants which have evolved to stain their surrounding air with a protective darkness.
+Here, though, it doesn't seem to be a case of such plant-hugging cloaks; here it's a wider diffusion of shade.

 Now the upward whoosh is over and I'm facing an opened door.
 I step onto an almost transparent platform.
-My head for heights is fairly good but ordinarily I wouldn't tolerate a floor that's so see-through that you feel you're suspended fifty yards up in the air, and, what's more, so flimsy that it ought to be heaving in the breeze like the deck of a ship -
+My head for heights is fairly good but ordinarily I wouldn't tolerate a floor that's so see-through that you feel you're suspended fifty yards up in the air.
+What's more, it is so flimsy that it ought to be heaving in the breeze like the deck of a ship -

 They're doing it through will-power.